Use Travel Rewards to Stretch Your Honeymoon Budget to Paris and Beyond

 Perhaps you want to book a cozy rental condo for a few nights, take a train across Europe, or rent a car to explore on your own.
 These costs – and others like them – can easily be taken care of with a flexible travel credit card.

 One of the best flexible cards to take care of added travel expenses is the Barclaycard Arrival Plus™ World Elite Mastercard®.
 This card offers a huge signup bonus along with flexible points that are worth one cent each.
+Enjoy 70,000 bonus miles after spending $5,000 on purchases in the first 90 days.
 Once you earn the signup bonus and start racking up points, you can charge any travel experience you want to your card the use your points to cover the purchase.

 While this card is easy to use, one big caveat to be aware of is the fact you can only redeem points for travel purchases that code as travel and cost $100 (10,000 points) or more.